-The Second Installment is targeted for publication around the end of the month, subsequent to most December and annual 2013 economic reporting.
-It will review economic history, detail current economic activity and the likely outlook.
+The Second Installment will review economic history, detail current economic activity and the likely outlook.
 It also will cover inflation-related investment considerations, options for personal protection in, and financial hedging against, the likely turmoil ahead, as well possible government responses to the crises, including options for mitigating the devastating impact of a hyperinflation on broad U.S. economic activity.

 For new subscribers, and for those looking to refresh their memories in advance of the Second Installment, the general outlook has not changed.
 Circumstances just have evolved, moving the domestic environment ever closer to the hyperinflation crisis and full debasement of the U.S. dollar.
-Accordingly, much of the economic background and actionable options for protecting oneself and one's assets already are detailed in Hyperinflation 2012, as discussed there in Chapters 4 (page 23), 5 (page 38), and 9 (page 65).
-The latest detail on broad economic activity is found in Commentaries No. 575 and No. 585.
+Accordingly, much of the economic background and actionable options for protecting oneself and one's assets already are detailed in Hyperinflation 2012.
 Indeed, where the current underlying circumstances and outlook are much as described in the January 2012 release of Hyperinflation 2012, there is some repetition of text here.
 Nonetheless, all chapters have significant new text and updated detail.